 About the Project

 The COVID-19 pandemic has shown the devastating impact of a single virus.
 In the coming years, humanity’s encounters with deadly pathogens are likely to rise.
-Encroachment on the natural environment and climate-driven alterations in ecosystems provide increasing opportunities for viruses to jump across species, including to humans.
-At the same time, there is a growing awareness that the field collection and experimental manipulation of potential pandemic viruses—while scientifically informative—carry the risk of accidentally seeding a pandemic.
+Encroachment on the natural environment and climate-driven alterations in ecosystems provide increasing opportunities for viruses to cross species, including to humans.
+At the same time, there is a growing awareness that the field collection and experimental manipulation of potential pandemic viruses—while scientifically informative—carry the risk of accidentally, inadvertently, or intentionally seeding a pandemic.

-It will host a public meeting in Geneva, Switzerland on April 19-20, 2023.
-This public-facing conference will include taskforce members, policy leaders, journalists, scientists, and civic leaders, among others.
+Task force members met virtually between October 2022 and January 2024.
+They hosted a public-facing conference in Geneva, Switzerland on April 19-20, 2023, that included task force members, policy leaders, journalists, scientists, and civic leaders, among others.

 Gurib-Fakim-quote